tfabris/BlueGigaEmpeg/README.md

 - After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up (screen stops scrolling constantly).

-- Type the "set" and "list" commands into the serial monitor so that their results show up on the screen.
+- Type the "set" and "list" commands into the serial monitor, pressing the Enter key after each one.
+Their output results should show up on the screen.
+  "Set" should show all basic settings of the Bluetooth module, and "list" should show the currently-paired device, and which transport channels are being used (such as A2DP and/or AVRCP).

 - Save the output of the terminal program into a text document.
 For some terminal programs there is an option to save the output directly, for others